planess/offline-backend-angular/projects/offline-network/README.md

 This package helps to keep active development if internet connection is out for short time.

-> This module is used only in **development** running!
+> This module runs only in **development** app mode.

 ### How it works:

-Module collects all http-request via **HttpClient** when connection is on and use the **last** successfully performed results replacing the real http-requests by saved copies when internet connection it off.
+Module collects all http-request via original **HttpClient** when connection is on and use the **last** successfully performed results replacing the real http-requests by saved copies when internet connection is off.

 > HTTP-request **headers** have **no impact** on the cache and are not considered in processing at
 > all.